 This is why ASIA has decided to concentrate in this area to “rebuild” not only houses and buildings, but also to improve the approach to education, the environment, the economy and social inclusion.

-• Arukharkha Primary School will house 103 children and 4 teachers.
+• Arukharkha Primary School house 103 children and 4 teachers.
 The size is 296 square metres, with 6 classrooms, toilet facilities and a staff room for the teachers.

-• Thangdor Primary School will house 31 children and 4 teachers.
+• Thangdor Primary School house 31 children and 4 teachers.
 The size is 436 square metres, with 8 classrooms, toilet facilities and a staff room for the teachers.

-• Namuna Primary School will house 24 children aged from 5 to 8 years old (it will also be a reference point for children from nearby villages) and 3 teachers.
+• Namuna Primary School house 24 children aged from 5 to 8 years old (it will also be a reference point for children from nearby villages) and 3 teachers.
 The size is 185 square metres, with 4 classrooms, toilet facilities and a staff room for the teachers.

-• Dupcheshwori Secondary School will house 247 schoolchildren and 8 teachers.
+• Dupcheshwori Secondary School house 247 schoolchildren and 8 teachers.
 The school comprise 2 buildings for an overall surface area of 592 square metres, with 10 classrooms, toilet facilities and a staff room for the teachers.